justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 **What we are going to do:**

-Turn a bunch of excel files into a maintainable, sharable and accurate dashboard, that allows you to answer complex queries simply using Power BI.
+Turn a bunch of excel and csv files into a maintainable, share-able and accurate dashboard, that allows you to answer complex queries simply using Power BI.

- The important aspects are not PowerBI and dashboards - 90q% of what we will cover today is data related and used with other tools and environments
+The important aspects are not PowerBI and dashboards - 80% of what we will cover today is data related and can be used with other tools and environments

 **Branch librarian for the Baillieu Library**
 _want to see the change in collection use for my branch_